kununu/data-fixtures/docs/FixtureTypes/directory-loader.md

 - All `*.php` files inside that directory will be loaded when invoking the `load` method of that fixture class.
   - Other files will be ignored.
 - Each of your `*.php` file should return an array of arrays, where each entry in the main array is a representation of the Elasticsearch document.
-- Your fixture class must also implement the `getDocumentIdForBulkIndexation` method as described in [Elasticsearch Fixtures](elasticsearch.md).
+- Your fixture class must also implement the `getDocumentIdForBulkIndexation` method, take into consideration the `prepareDocument` and `getDocumentType` methods, as described in [Elasticsearch Fixtures](elasticsearch.md).

 ## ElasticSearchJsonDirectoryFixture